yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/newReadme.md

 * because a program with no-side effects is not useful, functional programers try two write there code as functional as possible
  * they do this by limiting functions with side effects to as few as possible
  * they also have design patterns for wraping functions with side effects to act like pure functions
+* functional programers use a techneque called function composition that allows them to create functions out of function combinations.
 * Pros of functional programming
  * Easy to test
  * When done correclty its more readble